Woodhull Raceway History

 Currently, Woodhull Raceway races 7 Regular Season Divisions of competition.
 Big Block Small Block Modifieds, Crate Late Models, Crate Sportsman, Street Stocks, Hobby Stocks, 4 Cylinder Mini Stocks, Front Wheel Drives and a youth 4-Cylinder division called the Woodhull Warriors.

-In addition, Woodhull plays host each year to a number of outside touring groups and special events including the Short Track Super Series Modifieds, Patriot Sprint Tour 360 Sprints, CRSA 305 Sprints, Crate Sportsman Modifieds, Crate Late Models & 270 Micro Sprints.
+In addition, Woodhull plays host each year to a number of outside touring groups and special events including the Short Track Super Series Modifieds, Patriot Sprint Tour 360 Sprints, Crate Sportsman Modifieds, RUSH Crate Late Models, Micro Sprints, Street Stocks, Hobby Stocks, & four cylinders.

 Woodhull Raceway is located on Steuben County Route 102, just off New York State Route 417, 20 miles west of Corning, NY, 20 miles east of Hornell, NY, 20 miles north of Lawrenceville, Pa and 20 miles south of Bath, NY.